"We don't really 'believe in' MCAS here.", what you've probably been told

 I think I have CIRS.
 Will this letter work for me?

-CIRS (Chronic Inflammatory Response Syndrome) isn't recognised by NICE or the NHS, so a letter demanding 'treat my CIRS' wouldn't get far.
-But MCAS is recognised by BSACI, and many CIRS symptoms overlap with mast-cell, post-viral and autonomic presentations the NHS does investigate.
+CIRS (Chronic Inflammatory Response Syndrome) isn't recognised by NHS guidelines or the NHS, so a letter demanding 'treat my CIRS' wouldn't get far.
+But many CIRS symptoms overlap with mast-cell, post-viral and autonomic presentations the NHS does investigate.
+MCAS (where Valent criteria are met), Long COVID under NHS guideline NG188, ME/CFS under NG206.
 Our letter leans on those recognised pathways rather than the CIRS label.
 See the full explainer at /guides/cirs-uk-nhs-recognition.

 What's usually said in the room